microsoft/pyright/docs/settings.md

 **pyright.disableOrganizeImports** [boolean]: Disables the “Organize Imports” command.
 This is useful if you are using another extension that provides similar functionality and you don’t want the two extensions to fight each other.

-**pyright.openFilesOnly** [boolean]: Determines whether pyright analyzes (and reports errors for) all files in the workspace, as indicated by the config file.
-If this option is set to true, pyright analyzes only open files.

 **pyright.typeCheckingMode** ["off", "basic", "strict"]: Determines the default type-checking level used by pyright.
 This can be overridden in the configuration file.

 **pyright.useLibraryCodeForTypes** [boolean]: Determines whether pyright reads, parses and analyzes library code to extract type information in the absence of type stub files.
 This can add significant overhead and may result in poor-quality type information.
 The default value for this option is false.